Skip to main content

 When Backtesting.py is Your Best Bet

-Think of Backtesting.py as your friendly, no-fuss starting point.
-It’s perfect if you're new to algorithmic trading and want to learn the core ideas without getting bogged down by complicated setup.
+Backtesting.py is your friendly, no-fuss starting point.
+It's perfect if you're new to algorithmic trading and want to learn the core ideas without getting bogged down by complicated setup.
 You can test out simple ideas, or even moderately complex ones, using Python without a huge time investment.
 If your historical data is sitting in a CSV file or a pandas DataFrame and you're focused purely on testing (not live trading), this library gets you up and running fast.

 It's also a great choice for teaching yourself, quickly prototyping a new trading hunch, or acting as a simple, lightweight testing ground alongside other systems.